-The District includes some of the state's most diverse and remote communities.
+The Western NSW District includes some of the state's most diverse and remote communities.
 The area comprises more than half of NSW in land area, however the population is only around 4% of the total population in NSW.
-The dispersion and remoteness of a population impact on the cost of delivering homelessness services, and the small size and remoteness of some of the towns in the district from regional centres presents challenges for the delivery of effective social services.
+The dispersion and remoteness of a population impact on the cost of delivering homelessness services, and the small size of some of the towns presents challenges for the delivery of effective social services.